standardnotes/app/packages/docs/docs/self-hosting/docker.md

 hide_table_of_contents: false
 ---

-This guide walks you through the process of installing a self-hosted version of Standard Notes.
+This guide walks you through the process of installing the self-hosted backend of Standard Notes.
 In this example, we used a server running Ubuntu 20.04, with 2GB RAM and 1 CPU.

 Due to mounted volumes, we recommend running the setup as a root user.
-If you wish to run it as a non-root user, please remember about the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall#manage-docker-as-a-non-root-user).
+If you wish to run it as a non-root user, please see Docker's [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall#manage-docker-as-a-non-root-user).

 ## Prerequisities

-You must have Docker and Docker Compose installed.
-To install these applications on Ubuntu, follow these steps.

 1. Update your `apt` repositories and upgrade any out-of-date packages: